Jobaben/Streamlation/docs/implementation-plan.md

 4. **Async IO & Backpressure** – Redis interactions hand-roll RESP commands and open a brand new TCP connection for every `LPUSH`, `BRPOP`, and `PUBLISH`, preventing connection reuse or pipelining.
 Replace these single-flight calls with pooled clients that can multiplex requests, stream pub/sub messages, and expose buffer pressure so the API can shed load instead of blocking request handlers.
 5. **Observability & QA Depth** – Expand structured logging, metrics, and tracing across API and worker boundaries.
 Add golden integration tests that boot ephemeral Postgres/Redis containers, validate schema migrations, and assert end-to-end queue-to-websocket delivery to guard against protocol regressions.
 6. **Frontend Feedback Loop** – The dashboard polls REST endpoints for history and listens to WebSockets for live status, but it does not surface retry/error states.
 Introduce Suspense-friendly data hooks, optimistic updates for session registration, and instrumentation for websocket disconnects to close the operator loop.
-7. **Media Coverage Gaps** – The new ingestion adapters cover HLS and a simplified RTMP transport only.
-Expand coverage to DASH, progressive file sources, and WebRTC while layering in packet loss metrics and integration hooks for downstream normalization.
+7. **Media Coverage Gaps** – The new ingestion adapters cover HLS, RTMP, and now local file streams.
+Expand coverage to DASH and WebRTC while layering in packet loss metrics and integration hooks for downstream normalization.

 These updates are reflected in the phase adjustments below.